 - a.
 All new notices should be screened by a person with sufficient experience and training to be able to identify warning signs requiring special inquiry or investigation or by an appropriate expert software system designed for fraud screening, and thereafter assigned by a person with sufficient experience and training. - b.
 Initial screening should determine that accident circumstances, facts, and information reported are consistent and sufficient to establish the occurrence. - c.
 Initial screening should identify losses involving theft or arson, which always require detailed investigation. - d.
-The fraud indicators of Commonwealth Automobile Reinsurers Special Investigative Unit (hereafter referred to as "CAR SIU") Standards and Fraud Profile (Appendix A, attached) should be considered to determine possible warning signs of fraud.
+The fraud indicators of Commonwealth Automobile Reinsurers Special Investigative Unit (hereafter referred to as "CAR SIU") Standards and Fraud e.

-e.
 If the initial screening identifies discrepancies or inconsistencies, a determination of the type and extent must be made to evaluate extent and nature of further investigation necessary.